 COMMUNITY HEALTH SERVICES INTEGRATION STRATEGY - NORTH EAST CLUSTER - PETERBOROUGH CITY AND COUNTY - updated May 22, 2014

 The Peterborough City and County CHS Integration Strategy process began in August 2013 with a select group of providers forming a Peterborough Integration Planning Team (IPT).
 At this point, the IPT, with input from a wide variety of stakeholders, has developed a FINAL Integration Plan which is now being reviewed by their respective Boards for any decision making.
-For more information on this facilitatated integration process,including the opportunity to provide feedback on a proposed DRAFT Integrated Service Delivery Model, please click HERE.
+For more information on this facilitatated integration process and to access a copy of the FINAL Plan, please click HERE.

 COMMUNITY HEALTH SERVICES INTEGRATION STRATEGY - NORTH EAST CLUSTER - HALIBURTON/CITY OF KAWARTHA LAKES - NORTHUMBERLAND COUNTY - updated February 27, 2014

 The North East CHS Integration Strategy process started in January 2013 with a select group of health service providers forming a Haliburton County/City of Kawartha Lakes Integration Planning Team (IPT) and a Northumberland County Integration Planning Team (IPT).
 For more information on these facilitated integration processes and current progress, please click HERE.